 It’s essential to understand the parts of a toilet so you can do repairs as needed.
 Toilets are basic machines that use a simple lever system and gravity to flush waste and water away.

-Learn about the components of a toilet, how much toilet parts cost, how a toilet works, and several toilet diagrams for reference.
+Learn about toilet components, how much toilet parts cost, how a toilet works, and several toilet diagrams with plumbing names for reference.

 Parts of a Toilet Diagram

 Although the mechanics of a toilet are relatively simple, several parts are involved, as seen in this toilet parts diagram: